Research

 Books

-There are many disaster areas in philosophy - areas where views are advanced that can be shown to be untenable.
-My goal will be to set out crucial tools for thinking about philosophical problems in general, and to illustrate the use of those tools in thinking about issues in the philosophy of time.
+My goal will be to set out crucial tools for thinking about philosophical problems in general, and to illustrate the use of those tools in thinking about various philosophical issues.

 The Justification of Induction